-FEDERAL BUILDING The Guideline for Sustainable

-Building must be applied to federal-government construction projects by the administrations under the responsibility of the Federal Ministry for the Environment, Nature Conservation, Building and Nuclear Safety (BMUB)7 according to the rules of the "Federal Construction Guidelines" (RBBau Guidelines)8 and taking into account the current regulatory status.
+FEDERAL BUILDING The Guideline for Sustainable Building must be applied to federal-government construction projects by the administrations under the responsibility of the Federal Ministry of the Interior, Building and Community (BMI)7 according to the rules of the "Federal Construction Guidelines" (RBBau Guidelines)8 and taking into account the current regulatory status.
 In the case of funded building projects, the Guideline is applied as agreed to with the funding parties.
 When it comes to federal-government building projects abroad, the Guideline for Sustainable Building must be applied analogously.
 Generally, no certificate is issued.
 Exceptions are determined by decree.